 Two key code blocks handle message flow in our HTML file:

-1. Inbound events from Sigma to the iframe are captured using a window.addEventListener("message") listener.
+1. Outbound events from Sigma to the host are captured using a window.addEventListener("message") listener.

-2. Outbound events from the iframe to Sigma are triggered via the postMessage() call in setStoreRegion(region).
+2. Inbound events from the host to Sigma are triggered via the postMessage() call in setStoreRegion(region).

 Each message is logged to the panel with a timestamp, type, payload, and directional label for clarity.

-The specific code block for inbound events is:
+The specific code block for outbound events is:

 window.addEventListener("message", (event) => {